just-the-docs/just-the-docs/tutorials/conversion.md

 ## Conversion CityGML -> CityJSON

-<span class="label label-yellow">Coming soon for v1.1, only v1.0 at the moment</span>

 Download this [CityGML file of The Hague](https://3d.bk.tudelft.nl/opendata/cityjson/citygml/DenHaag_01.xml) (or any CityGML files; these can have textures too), and place it in a given folder (say `/home/elvis/temp/data/`)
 To convert it to CityJSON: